craue/CraueFormFlowBundle/README.md

 		{% if flow.getCurrentStep() == 3 %}
 			<div>
-				You have to agree to the terms of service to register.<br/>
+				You have to agree to the terms of service to register.<br />
 				{{ form_row(form.termsOfService) }}
 			</div>
 		{% endif %}